CAREERS

 • Who can apply for the internship programme?

-• Applications are open to African Law students in their second & third year of undergraduate studies, in Nigerian, African & foreign universities
+• Applications are open to African Law students in their second to final year of undergraduate studies, in Nigerian, African & foreign universities

 • How long will the internship programme last?